-- Traffic rates are not accurate and are taken in the wrong location. - The proposal is contrary to national and local transport policy, particularly in terms of being able to ensure safe modes of sustainable travel. - Unsafe driving conditions along Long Lane during the winter months due to parking from surrounding streets, which will be exacerbated. - Adverse impact on highway safety as Headlanes Lane/Long Lane is dangerous and in disrepair; already suffers from traffic congestion, onstreet parking and is a narrow rural lane with blind bends, little road marking and warning signs, thus is inadequate for the proposed additional traffic. - Emergency service vehicles as well as large vehicles, such as refuse vehicles already struggle to travel down Long Lane, which this development will worsen. - There is no traffic calming along Long Lane and some motorists do not drive in accordance with the current laws. - Safety of pedestrians/ children not safe walking to and from school so using cars to ferry them, more traffic congestion. - Drystone walling is already collapsing due to the current traffic volume and is a danger to pedestrians. - Difficult crossing Town Street, which this development will worsen. - Adverse impact on the local road network with an increase in 'rat running.' - Inadequate footpath provision (poor condition, narrow and non-existent in places) and unsafe crossing points between the site along Long Lane from/to Middle Road Not appropriate for persons with disabilities and persons with pushchairs, contrary to Manual for Streets Design Guidance Not appropriate for persons with disabilities and persons with pushchairs, contrary to Manual for Streets Design Guidance and contravenes Part III of the Disability Discrimination Act 1995 (DDA). - Inadequate footpath provision will result in more car traffic. - Only a 5 metre stretch of pavement is being provided outside of the development site on Long Lane. - Together with other residential developments there would be a cumulative impact on the local highway network. - Could the council highways department look at introducing traffic/parking management system from Headland Lane/ Walker St / Long Lane to new development site. - Not near to any shops and over 1km to the nearest bus stop and not many people will use them because its too far and the pavements are dangerous.

-At night, pedestrians can be very vulnerable due to dark areas directly opening on to woods, scrub land and fields.
-Response: Highways Development Management has assessed the planning application against Policies LP20, LP21 and LP22 of the Local Plan, the Highways Design Guide Supplementary Planning Document as well as against the relevant national legislation, policy and guidance.
-Subject to the suggested planning conditions and requested planning obligations Highways Development Management has raised no objections.
-Furthermore, the Highways Authority, if considered necessary, could seek additional works to be carried out to the local road network under separate legislation.

-• Yorkshire Water had to build a bridge and new access road into the Water Treatment Works to address local highway safety and congestion concerns.
+- Adverse impact on highway safety as Headlanes Lane/Long Lane is dangerous and in disrepair; already suffers from traffic congestion, onstreet parking and is a narrow rural lane with blind bends, little road marking and warning signs, thus is inadequate for the proposed additional traffic. - Emergency service vehicles as well as large vehicles, such as refuse vehicles already struggle to travel down Long Lane, which this development will worsen. - Increase in commuter traffic and delivery vehicles highway safety, noise pollution and air quality concerns. - There is no traffic calming along Long Lane and some motorists do not drive in accordance with the current laws. - Safety of pedestrians/ children not safe walking to and from school so using cars to ferry them, more traffic congestion. - Drystone walling is already collapsing due to the current traffic volume and is a danger to pedestrians. - Difficult crossing Town Street, which this development will worsen. - Adverse impact on the local road network with an increase in 'rat running.' - Inadequate footpath provision (poor condition, narrow and non-existent in places) and unsafe crossing points between the site along Long Lane from/to Middle Road Not appropriate for persons with disabilities and persons with pushchairs, contrary to Manual for Streets Design Guidance Not appropriate for persons with disabilities and persons with pushchairs, contrary to Manual for Streets Design Guidance and contravenes Part III of the Disability Discrimination Act 1995 (DDA). - Inadequate footpath provision will result in more car traffic. - Only a 5 metre stretch of pavement is being provided outside of the development site on Long Lane. - Together with other residential developments there would be a cumulative impact on the local highway network. - Could the council highways department look at introducing traffic/parking management system from Headland Lane/ Walker St / Long Lane to new development site. - Not near to any shops and over 1km to the nearest bus stop and not many people will use them because its too far and the pavements are dangerous. - Pages 16-20 of the Highway Supporting Statement is factually incorrect. - At night, pedestrians can be very vulnerable due to dark areas directly opening on to woods, scrub land and fields. - Highway safety concerns, particularly in the winter months; many minor incidents do not get reported and the Highway Supporting Information has not considered the wider local area, including several traffic hotspots. - Response: Highways Development Management has assessed the planning application against policies LP20, LP21 and LP22 of the Local Plan, the Highways Design Guide Supplementary Planning Document as well as against the relevant national legislation, policy and guidance.
+Subject to the suggested planning conditions and requested planning obligations Highways Development Management have raised no objections.
+Furthermore, the Highways Authority, if considered necessary, could seek additional works to be carried out to the local road network under separate legislation. - Yorkshire Water had to build a bridge and new access road into the Water Treatment Works to address local highway safety and congestion concerns.
 This development will only undo previous improvements and potentially exacerbate problems of the past.